IRNAS/irnas-workflows-software/workflow-templates/old-zephyr/README.md

 <!-- prettier-ignore -->
 > [!NOTE]
-> Token needs to be approved by the organization admin for it to work.
+> Token needs to be approved by the organisation admin for it to work.

 ### CodeChecker specific secrets